WAY WITH WORDS

 11. Data Transfers and Exports

-11.1 Subject to 11.2, the Service User acknowledges and agrees that the RTS Data may be Processed in any locations around the world where Contracted Processors maintain data processing operations as necessary to provide the Service as set forth in the Agreement.
+11.1 Subject to 11.2 and 11.3, the Service User acknowledges and agrees that the RTS Data may be Processed in any locations around the world where Contracted Processors maintain data processing operations as necessary to provide the Service as set forth in the Agreement.